Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Applications

-We first fit an unconstrained matrix factor model which generates estimators of the row loading matrix and the column loading matrix.
-In the row loading matrix, each row represents a country by its factor loadings for all common row factors, whereas, in the column loading matrix, each row represents a macroeconomic index by its factor loadings for all common column factors.
-A hierarchical clustering algorithm is employed to cluster countries and macroeconomic indices based on their representations in the common row and column factor spaces, respectively.
+We first fit an unconstrained matrix factor model and obtain estimates of the row loading matrix and the column loading matrix.
+In the row loading matrix, each row represents a country by its factor loadings, whereas, in the column loading matrix, each row represents a macroeconomic index by its factor loadings.
+A hierarchical clustering algorithm \citep{xu2005survey, murtagh2014ward} is employed to cluster countries and macroeconomic indices based on their representations in the common row and column factor spaces, respectively, under Euclidean distance and {\it ward.D} criterion.
 Figure \ref{fig:loading_matrix_clustering} shows the hierarchical clustering results.
 Based on the clustering result, we construct the row and column constraint matrices.
 It seems that the row constraint matrix divides countries into 6 groups: (i) United States and Canada; (ii) New Zealand and Australia; (iii) Norway; (iv) Ireland, Denmark, and United Kingdom; (v) Finland and Sweden; (vi) France, Netherlands, Austria, and Germany.
 The grouping more or less follows geographical partitions with Norway different from all others due to its rich oil production and other distinct economic characteristics.
-The column constraint matrix divide macroeconomic indices into 5 categories: (i) GDP, production of total industry excluding construction, and production of total manufacturing ; (ii) long-term government bond yields and 3-month interbank rates and yields; (iii) total CPI and CPI of Food; (iv) CPI of Energy; (v) total exports value and total imports value in goods.
+The column constraint matrix divides macroeconomic indexes into 5 categories: (i) GDP, production of total industry excluding construction, and production of total manufacturing ; (ii) long-term government bond yields and 3-month interbank rates and yields; (iii) total CPI and CPI of Food; (iv) CPI of Energy; (v) total exports value and total imports value in goods.
 Again, the grouping agrees with common economic knowledge.

 Table \ref{table:macro_Q_rot} shows estimates of the row and column loading matrices for constrained and unconstrained $4 \times 4$ factor models.
 The loading matrices are normalized so that the norm of each column is one.
 They are also varimax-rotated to reveal a clear structure.
 The values shown are rounded values of the estimates multiplied by $10$ for ease in display.
 From the table, both the row and column loading matrices exhibit similar patterns between unconstrained and constrained models, partially validating the constraints while simplifying the analysis.